ExtendRealityLtd/Malimbe/README.md

 ## Getting Started

-Please follow these steps to install the package using a local location until Unity's Package Manager (UPM) allows third parties to publish packages to the UPM feed:
+Please follow these steps to install the package using a local location until the Unity Package Manager (UPM) allows third parties to publish packages to the UPM feed:

 1. Download a release from the [Releases] page and extract it into your folder you use to keep your packages.
 It is recommended to make that folder part of your project and therefore [version controlled][VCS].
-1. Open your Unity (`>= 2018.3`) project and follow [Unity's instructions][UPM-Instructions] on how to add the package to your project using UPM.
+1. Open your project created with the Unity software version 2018.3 (or above) project and follow [Unity's instructions][UPM-Instructions] on how to add the package to your project using UPM.
-1. Anywhere in your Unity project add a [`FodyWeavers.xml` file][FodyWeavers].
+1. Anywhere in your Unity software project add a [`FodyWeavers.xml` file][FodyWeavers].
 1. Configure the various weavers Malimbe offers, e.g.:
     ```xml
     <?xml version="1.0" encoding="utf-8"?>